GPlates/pygplates-course-2022/README.md

 ## Notebooks

 1. Quick intro to Python and Jupyter
-2. Getting started with PyGPlates: reconstructing points
+2. Getting started with PyGPlates: reconstructing points and coastlines
 3. Motion paths and flowlines
 4. calculate spreading rate?
-5. Reconstructing larger datasets?
+5. Reconstructing larger datasets
-6. Velocities and an animation?
+6. Velocities and an animation
-- machine learning example?

 ## Documentation